SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

-# Foundry: Fixtures You'll Live
+# Foundry: Fixtures You'll Love

 Building fixtures is pretty simple, but *kind of* boring.
 And it would be *super* boring to manually create *25* mixes inside the `load()` method.
 That's why we're